 Statistical notations: These describe a system by a probabilistic model of the events and input values.
 They tend to be used to model environ- ments rather than SUTs.
 For example, Markov chains are often used to model expected usage profiles, so the generated tests exercise that usage profile.
 Statistical notations are good for specifying distributions of events and test inputs for the SUT but are generally weak at predicting the expected 164 chapter 3 A Model of Your System outputs of the SUT; therefore, with only a statistical model it is not usu- ally possible to generate automated oracles as part of the tests.
 However, it is possible to combine a statistical model with one that models the SUT behavior.
-This allows the statistical model to drive the choice of test sequences and inputs, while the other model predicts the expected outputs of the SUT, rather than its control flow.
-Some examples of this style are Lustre [MA00] and the block diagram notations that are used in Matlab Simulink 2 for the modeling of continuous systems.
+This allows the statistical model to drive the choice of test sequences and inputs, while the other model predicts the expected outputs of the SUT.
+Data-flow notations: These notations concentrate on the flow of data through the SUT, rather than its control flow.
+Some examples of this style are Lustre [MA00] and the block diagram notations that are used in Matlab Simulink2 for the modeling of continuous systems.

-1.2.2 Choosing a Notation
+7.2.2 Choosing a Notation